immcantation/presto/docs/workflows/VanderHeiden2017_Workflow.rst

 SEQCOUNT              Number of total reads in the UMI group CONSCOUNT             Number of reads used for the UMI consensus PRCONS                Consensus primer name
-ERROR                 Average mismatch rate from consensus
+PRFREQ                Frequency of primers in the UMI group ERROR                 Average mismatch rate from consensus
 ===================== ===============================